|

 bear in mind that each form may be associated with many field names

-of all the field names available.
-This is a collection of Strings.
+collection of all the field names available.
+This is a collection

-If you pass in a String the Item property returns a collection of
+of Strings.
+If you pass in a String the Item property returns a

-all fields with that name.
-This is a collection of XField objects.
+collection of all fields with that name.
+This is a collection of

-If you pass in a Number the Item property returns a collection of
+XField objects.
+If you pass in a Number the Item property returns a

-all fields with that index.
-Again this is a collection of XField
+collection of all fields with that index.
+Again this is a

-with an optional index parameter.
-A form may contain many fields
+property with an optional index parameter.
+A form may contain many

-with the same name so this index allows you to choose the one you
+fields with the same name so this index allows you to choose the

-are interested in.
-If you do not specify an index the property returns
+one you are interested in.
+If you do not specify an index the

-a comma delimited string of the contents of all the matching fields.
+property returns a comma delimited string of the contents of all

 |